 Nanortalik

-Many adventurers, climbers, kayakers, extreme hikers, and more come to the area to explore the untouched and overwhelmingly beautiful landscape.
+Many adventurers, climbers, kayakers, extreme hikers, and more come to this region to explore the untouched and overwhelmingly beautiful landscape.

-If you look at the map of Greenland, it’s not far from Nanortalik to East Greenland.
-The pack ice comes from East Greenland in spring and stops around the fjords in South Greenland, and over the years, it has actually brought polar bears with it.
+If you look at the map of Greenland, Nanortalik is not far from East Greenland.
+The pack ice drifts from East Greenland in the spring and stops around the fjords of South Greenland, and for many years, it has even brought polar bears with it.
 Hence the name Nanortalik = the place with polar bears.

-About 1,100 people live here, and like other Greenlandic towns, there is a fish factory, primary school, church, daycare centers, and some supermarkets.
+About 1,100 people live here, and like other Greenlandic towns, it has a fish factory, primary school, church, childcare institutions, and some supermarkets.

 The old part of town is definitely worth a visit.
-Just a short walk away, and you quickly sense how people lived just 50 years ago.
-See if you can find Knud Rasmussen’s facial profile.
+Just a short walk away, and you’ll quickly sense how people lived just 50 years ago.
+See if you can spot Knud Rasmussen’s facial profile.

 Population: 1,120